Creating a reading list

 Whilst some material can be delivered to students via the LMS, copyright protected content (including book chapters or print journal articles) must be delivered using My Unit Readings.

 Unit readings are made available to students under a range of licences and contracts, including the Copyright Act’s Statutory Licence.
-For information on the terms of the Statutory Licence, and how to use Creative Commons licensed works see Teaching Support for Academic Staff - Copyright Matters.
+For information on the terms of the Statutory Licence, and how to use Creative Commons licensed works see Copyright and teaching at Murdoch.

 My Unit Readings provides access to all readings in the one place.
 Your list can include: